hyperledger-labs/splice-wallet-kernel/sdk/README.md

 # SDK

-Connects your Canton dApp to Wallet Client users.
+Connects your Splice dApp to Wallet Client users.

 ## Build